A labour of love: 2 years in the making

 So, at the time this platform wasn’t a platform yet – just a tiny, little space on the internet that attracted only my mom and some Internet bots, I knew back then that I could use that space to express myself, to bring stories alive that are meaningful and important – and in the best case, could serve and uplift others in the process as well.

 I hope you have a happy and healthy start to 2023.
 This is the first year in review.
-If you want to read more personal insights, sign up for the Monthly or check out the archive of upcoming annual reviews, which will show you how this labour of love continues.
+If you want to read more personal insights, sign up for my Tiny Bits Newsletter or check out the archive of upcoming annual reviews, which will show you how this labour of love continues.

 Footnotes: